auth0/docs/articles/monitoring/sending-events-to-keenio.md

   - analyze-external-analytics
   - integrate-analytics
 ---
-# Sending events to Keen IO from Auth0
+# Send Events to Keen IO from Auth0

 [Keen IO](http://keen.io) provides a service to capture and analyze events generated in your apps.
 In their words: